ThimalCaldera/ThimalCaldera/README.md

 # Hi there, I'm Thimal Caldera! 👋

 I'm a passionate and tech-savvy individual with a knack for solving complex problems through the lens of machine learning & deep learning.
-Welcome to my GitHub special repo where I document my journey in the world AI !!!
+Welcome to  GitHub repo where I document my journey in the world AI !!!

 ## 🔧 Technical Skills